dynamicguy/mw-docs/docs/advanced/internationalization.md

 ### Data formats

-MajorityWorld uses [Babel](http://babel.pocoo.org/en/latest/) as the interface to Unicode’s CLDR library to provide accurate number and date formatting, as well as proper currency designation.
+DrikGallery uses [Babel](http://babel.pocoo.org/en/latest/) as the interface to Unicode’s CLDR library to provide accurate number and date formatting, as well as proper currency designation.

 ### Address forms